 Bell says, “a man is only as good as his word and I made my word golden with my young people.
 Today in the black community a man’s word means very little.
 I not only talked the talk, I walked the walk”.

 Bell and the late Petey Greene were close friends.
 Petey was a local legend who hosted a highly-rated radio talk show (and, later, television show) on WOL-AM.
 Bell met Greene while caddying on the weekends at the prestigious Burning Tree Golf Course located in a Maryland suburb.
 The same golf course he met his friend Vice-President Richard Nixon in 1957.
-In 1967 Greene would give Bell five minutes of air time on his Sunday show to talk sports on W-O-L radio and President Nixon would give him a Presidential appointment in 1969.
+In 1967 Greene would give Bell five minutes of air time on his Sunday show to talk sports and President Nixon would give him a Presidential appointment in 1969.

 Petey would later tell him to get the hell off his show and get his own, WOL radio personality Bobby Bennett picked him up.
 Bennett was the No. 1 DJ in the country at the time and was known as The Mighty Burner.
 “I think Bobby was a closet sportscaster in waiting.
 We talked sports on Saturday afternoons the show was a big hit,” Bell said.

 But a year later, Bell was ready to go it alone with Bennett’s blessings.
 Station WOOK-AM another black oriented station hired him as a talk show host, allowing him to express his strong opinions with no filter.
 The show was christened “Inside Sports,” the tag given to him by his wife and is now a part of sports media history.